kamchatka-volcano/cmdlime/README.md

         bool verbose     = flag<&Cfg::verbose>();
     };
 ```
-Internally these methods use the [nameof](https://github.com/Neargye/nameof) library to get config fields' names and types as strings.
-By default, **cmdlime** ships without it and these methods aren't available, to use them, enable `CMDLIME_USE_NAMEOF` CMake variable to automatically download and configure **nameof** library, or install it on your system by yourself.
+Internally, these methods use the [nameof](https://github.com/Neargye/nameof) library to get config fields' names and types as strings.
+By default, **cmdlime** ships without it and these methods aren't available.
+To use them, you can enable the `CMDLIME_USE_NAMEOF` CMake variable to automatically download and configure the **nameof** library, or install it on your system yourself.
-**nameof** relies on non-standard functionality of C++ compilers, so if you don't like it you can use **cmdlime**
-without it, by providing the names by yourself:
+**nameof** relies on non-standard functionality of C++ compilers, so if you don't like it, you can use **cmdlime** without it by providing the names yourself:

 ```c++
     struct Cfg : public cmdlime::Config{